ponpon-yama/gathering-apart-parts/content/page/about.md

 I am a digital painter.
 For my works I used mainly Gimp.

-I put the title "Gathering Apart Parts" on my page, because I felt that I seek images like that each part of the painting happens to gather apart with representing something.
+I put the title "Gathering Apart Parts" on my page, because I felt that I seek images like each part of the painting happens to gather apart with representing something.

 E-mail me if you interest in my works; e-mail: mnaka.portable@gmail.com